 Can Dogs Eat Crawfish?

 Determining if dogs can eat crawfish is not a straightforward yes or no answer.
-While crawfish isn’t toxic to dogs, there are several considerations to keep in mind to ensure it’s a safe and healthy treat for your pet.
+While crawfish isn’t toxic to dogs, there are several considerations to remember to ensure it’s a safe and healthy treat for your pet.

 General Considerations